 So here are a few phrases you may have heard.

 “You’re too sensitive.”
 No, you are not.
-We will usually have got a perfectly good reason to be upset, and the narcissist doesn’t care will not accept blame, leaving us to question if we are overreacting, so we feel insecure, so we don’t ask them again.
-Therefore the narcissist can carry on with their hurtful toxic behaviour, and we stay through fear that’s our fault they hurt us the way they do, it’s never your fault, they have a disorder it’s who they are.
+We will usually have got a perfectly good reason to be upset, and the narcissist who doesn’t care will not accept blame, leaving us to question if we are overreacting, so we feel insecure, so we don’t ask them again.
+Therefore the narcissist can carry on with their hurtful toxic behaviour, and we stay through fear that’s our fault they hurt us the way they do.
+It’s never your fault.
+They have a disorder.
+It’s who they are.
 You can not help them, as they don’t see any issues within their behaviour.